-- 8.33 The relevant Deputy Head of Department is responsible for ensuring that the appropriate Student Handbook sets out the implications for credit and grade transfer in such cases, particularly the implications for students if the accredited prior learning has contributed to the conferment of an Anglia Ruskin award. - 8.34 For those awards where the classification is calculated on the basis of marks or grades from two or more levels (HNC, HND, Ordinary Degree, Honours Degree and Integrated Master's Degree), any AP(E)L credit awarded at the higher level is included in the total credit volume used to calculate the award classification and is not substituted by an increased volume of credit at the lower level(s) (see Regulations 8.48, 8.50, 8.58, 8.60 and 8.70 below).
+8.32 For those awards where the classification is calculated on the basis of marks or grades from two or more levels (HNC, HND, Ordinary Degree, Honours Degree and Integrated Master's Degree), any AP(E)L credit awarded at the higher level is included in the total credit volume used to calculate the award classification and is not substituted by an increased volume of credit at the lower level(s) (see Regulations 8.47, 8.49, 8.57, 8.59 and 8.69 below).

-(E) Student-initiated Course Transfer
+(D) Student-initiated Course Transfer

-- 8.35 A student whose academic progress is satisfactory but who wishes to transfer registration from one course to another (which may be a course at a higher or lower level of learning than the current course) must submit a request, in writing, to the Deputy Head of Department responsible for the course to which transfer is sought before completion of the original course and conferment of the associated award.
-The reasons for such a request may be academic, professional, personal or a combination of factors. - 8.36 The Deputy Head of Department evaluates, in each case, whether the modules successfully completed by the student, and those modules which the student has taken but in which the student is scheduled to be (re) assessed, provide sufficient preparation and overlap of material to enable the student, with further study, to achieve the learning outcomes for the course to which transfer is being proposed. - 8.37 If the transfer is provisionally approved, the Deputy Head of Department submits a recommendation to the Faculty Student Review Subcommittee(s) responsible for the course on which the student is currently registered and for the course to which transfer has been provisionally approved.
-The Deputy Head of Department confirms the credit and associated marks which can be transferred with the student and any conditions that must be set and satisfied (e.g. to pass some or all remaining assessments for modules which the student has taken and in which the student is scheduled to be (re) assessed). - 8.38 On receipt of the Deputy Head of Department's recommendation, the Faculty Student Review Subcommittee(s) responsible for the course on which the student is currently registered undertakes its normal duties and, if any conditions of transfer have been satisfied, formally recommends to the Anglia Ruskin Awards Board the transfer of the student's registration, credit and associated marks or grades (see Regulation 4.47).
-The Faculty Student Review Subcommittee does not recommend to the Anglia Ruskin Awards Board the conferment of any award even if the credit requirements of the original intended award (or any associated intermediate award) have been satisfied. - 8.39 A student cannot be transferred to a course which leads to an award at a higher level if the registration on the original course has been discontinued by the Anglia Ruskin Awards Board as a consequence of academic failure.
+- 8.33 A student whose academic progress is satisfactory but who wishes to transfer registration from one course to another (which may be a course at a higher or lower level of learning than the current course) must submit a request, in writing, to the Deputy Head of School responsible for the course to which transfer is sought before completion of the original course and conferment of the associated award.
+The reasons for such a request may be academic, professional, personal or a combination of factors. - 8.34 The Deputy Head of School evaluates, in each case, whether the modules successfully completed by the student, and those modules which the student has taken but in which the student is scheduled to be (re) assessed, provide sufficient preparation and overlap of material to enable the student, with further study, to achieve the learning outcomes for the course to which transfer is being proposed. - 8.35 If the transfer is provisionally approved, the Deputy Head of School submits a recommendation to the Faculty Student Review Subcommittee(s) responsible for the course on which the student is currently registered and for the course to which transfer has been provisionally approved.
+The Deputy Head of School confirms the credit and associated marks which can be transferred with the student and any conditions that must be set and satisfied (e.g. to pass some or all remaining assessments for modules which the student has taken and in which the student is scheduled to be (re) assessed). - 8.36 On receipt of the Deputy Head of School's recommendation, the Faculty Student Review Subcommittee(s) responsible for the course on which the student is currently registered undertakes its normal duties and, if any conditions of transfer have been satisfied, formally approved the transfer of the student's registration, credit and associated marks or grades (see Regulation 4.47). - 8.37 In cases where the student is transferring from a lower level to a higher level award (eg: Foundation Degree to Honours Degree), the Anglia Ruskin Awards Board does not confer any award even if the credit requirements of the original intended award (or any associated intermediate award) have been satisfied. - 8.38 A student cannot be transferred to a course which leads to an award at a higher level if the registration on the original course has been discontinued by the Anglia Ruskin Awards Board as a consequence of academic failure.

-(F) Eligibility for an Award
+(E) Eligibility for an Award

-8.40 Students are considered for an Anglia Ruskin award by the Anglia Ruskin Awards Board if they have satisfied the general requirements for students set out in Section 3 and in particular have satisfied the credit requirements of the course for which they are registered in terms of the volume and level of credit, as defined in Regulation 2.42, and the requirements of the relevant CSF.
+8.39 Students are considered for an Anglia Ruskin award by the Anglia Ruskin Awards Board if they have satisfied the general requirements for students set out in Section 3 and in particular have satisfied the credit requirements of the course for which they are registered in terms of the volume and level of credit, as defined in Regulation 2.45, and the requirements of the relevant CSF.

-(G) Classification of Awards
+(F) Classification of Awards